pixelateit/pixelateit/README.md

 ### Hello world!, I'm Prakhar - aka pixelateit 🙏

-## I'm an Engineer and learning to code!!
+## I'm a UI/UX Designer and developer

 - 🔭 Website: https://www.pixelateit.co.in/
-- ⚡ Fun fact: I love to draw and reading books
+- ⚡ Fun fact: I like making animations on blender.

 ### Connect with me: